 Most interventional procedures carry the same risks as other minimally invasive surgical procedures; namely, blood loss, infection, blood clots, fever, and pain.
 Fortunately, most of these surgeries require little to no incision, which greatly reduces the patient’s risk of complications.
 In some cases, epidural steroid injections can lead to an increase in pain, headaches, facial flushing, anxiety, insomnia, fever, a spike in blood sugar levels, and a weakened immune system.
 Radiofrequency ablation may also lead to increased sensitivity or numbness at the site of the procedure.

-Schedule a Consultation Today
+Schedule Your Consultation Today

 Our Neurosurgical Spine Surgery Team